Pepcoders/Data-Science-Content-English/README.md

 # Data-Science-Content-English

-Create a Folder with the topic Name e.g, Numpy inside it file Name would be same e.g, Numpy
+Create a Folder with the topic Name e.g, Numpy inside it file Name README.md and write everything in it.

-Inside the folder ther would a code file Named Numpy_Code.
+Inside the folder there would also be a code file Named Numpy_Code.